Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 When money rules are missing, parents often fight about time instead, because time is easier to argue about than cash.
 Clear travel-cost and reimbursement rules do not make distance cheap, but they make it predictable.

-If you are tracking co-parenting law updates today or new law for child support, keep expectations realistic.
-Child support rules and parenting time rules interact in real life, but they are not the same legal question, and they often require separate steps if an order needs to change.
+If you are tracking new child support law or custody changes, keep expectations realistic.
+Child support and parenting time interact in practice, but they are separate legal questions and usually require separate modification steps when an order has to change.

 Safety, privacy, and documentation